 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Small Gods by Sir Terry Pratchett

 This fantasy, satire was published by HarperCollins on March 17, 2009 and has 347 pages.

-Other books by this author that I've reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Moving Pictures, A Blink of the Screen, Reaper Man.
+Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Guards!, Moving Pictures, A Blink of the Screen, Reaper Man

 Thirteenth in the Discworld satirical fantasy series and revolving around a world canvas against which Pratchett displays his brilliant sense of humor, poking fun at everything and anything.
 If you’re interested, there is a chronological listing of the Discworld books on my website.